joshuatonyy/stokVaksinScraper/readme.md

-Hi, this is a API that works as Semarang City's Vaccination Tracker This API is hosted at:
+Hi, this is an API that works as Semarang City's Vaccination Tracker This API is hosted at:
 Routes are:
 - /stokvaksin = list of available vaccines types in Semarang's vaccination centers